redkite-labs/redkitecms-docs/book/handle-external-files.rst

 Delete one or more files
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To delete one of more files, select them and then right click on one of them.
-Choose **Delete** from the contextual menu.
+To delete one of more files, select them and right click over one of them to open the contextual menu and choose **Delete** to proceed.

 .. image:: //bundles/alphalemonwebsite/media/manual/img-26.jpg